 Maharana Pratap belonged to the Sisodia clan of the Rajputs of Mewar.
 He was born on 9th May 1540 to Udai Singh II and Jaiwanta Bai.
 His younger brothers were Shakti Singh, Vikram Singh and Jagmal Singh.
 Maharana Pratap was married to Ajabde Punwar of Bijolia.

 Upon the death of Udai Singh in 1572 there was a brief tussle on who would succeed the throne of Mewar.
 Maharana Pratap had other stepbrothers who were also vying for the throne of Mewar.
-However, the senior nobles in his father’s court wanted Pratap Singh to succeed as he was the eldest son of Udai Singh II, thus he ascended to the throne of Mewar on 1st March 1572
+However, the senior nobles in his father’s court wanted Pratap Singh to succeed as he was the eldest son of Udai Singh II, thus Maharana Pratap took over the throne of Mewar’s royal family at the age of 32 on 1st March 1572.

 Battle of Haldighati